How Tan Can You Get? – The Definitive Guide

 Tanning safely takes time, and through many sessions in the sun or on a tanning bed, you can develop a dark, bronze tan.

-How tan can you get?
-How tan you can get depends on your skin type, and how much melanin your body is capable of producing.
-There are six recognized skin types and all of these tan to different levels before they stop tanning.
+How tan you can get depends on your skin type and how much melanin your body is capable of producing.
+There are six recognized skin types, and all of these tan to varying degrees before reaching a maximum tanning level.

-Knowing your skin type will help you understand if there is a limit to how tan you can get, and what your potential tan limit might be.
+Knowing your skin type will help you understand if there is a limit to how tan you can get and what your potential tan limit might be.
 Keep reading to find this out!

 Is There A Limit To How Tan You Can Get?

 There is a limit to how tan you can get, and this limit is determined by your skin type.
-This, along with a few other factors, can stop you from tanning past a certain point.

 Your skin tans when you are exposed to UV rays, and when exposed to UV rays, your skin produces more melanin, which darkens the color of your skin.
-If your skin is too thick from tanning previously, the UV rays will not be able to penetrate deep enough to have an effect.

 Do Different Skin Tones Have Different Tan Limits?

 Your skin type is one of the biggest factors in determining how tan you can get.
-Your skin produces melanin when exposed to UV rays, and melanin acts as a pigment to darken the skin.

 There are currently 6 skin types recognized by the FDA, and knowing which skin type you have will help you understand how your skin fairs in the sun, and whether you should choose to tan naturally or not.